 Further, we use the notation $\rho(t+pT) = \F^p[\rho(t)]$ for $p$ Floquet steps.

-A usual vectorization scheme just orders each column of the density matrix one below the other and thus does not take into account the crucial translation invariance of the system (cf.~Eq.~\ref{eq:translation_invariance_Liouvillian}).
-Due to the translation invariance of the Liouvillians (and thus of the Floquet operator), there exists a momentum variable $k$ which block-diagonalizes the Floquet operator.
+A usual vectorization scheme just orders each column of the density matrix one below the other and thus does not take into account the crucial translation invariance of the system [cf.~Eq.~\ref{eq:translation_invariance_Liouvillian}].
+Due to the translation invariance of the Liouvillians (and thus of the Floquet operator), there exists a momentum variable $k$ that block diagonalizes the Floquet operator.
 To this end, we apply a Fourier transform along the diagonal of the density matrix